 - Having lifejackets or PFDs for all swimmers

 Pool safety is not just about proper supervision and flotation devices though.
-Whether you purchase a home that has a pool or are planning on building one on your property, you need to inform your BrokerLink broker to customize a home insurance policy that provides adequate protection.
+Whether you purchase a home that has a pool or are planning on building one on your property, you need to inform your local BrokerLink branch to customize a home insurance policy that provides adequate protection.

 Insurance that works for you

-Your BrokerLink broker will work with you to assess the potential risks associated with your pool and this will determine your home insurance premium.
+Your BrokerLink branch will work with you to assess the potential risks associated with your pool and this will determine your home insurance premium.

-Your BrokerLink broker will then likely discuss with you the safety requirements of the pool.
-Many providers will not provide you insurance without confirming that specific safety measures are in place.
+Our team will discuss with you the safety requirements of the pool, with many providers not providing you insurance without confirming that specific safety measures are in place.
 Basic liability coverage in the event of third party injury or fatality on your property would be included under your home insurance policy.
 However, it is important to ask whether this coverage extends to liability claims related to pools.
-Your BrokerLink broker may suggest adding an extension to cover pool related injuries or accidental drowning.
-They may also exclude coverage protection for injuries caused by diving boards and slides.
-Ask these questions when creating a policy that works for you.
+Depending on the situation, we may suggest also adding an extension to cover pool related injuries or accidental drowning.
+It's possible that the insurance company may also exclude coverage protection for injuries caused by diving boards and slides, so its important to ask these questions when creating a policy that works for you.

 Safety measures and the right policy can give you peace of mind when it comes to protecting your family and your home from pool related claims.
-Speak to your BrokerLink broker today to find the policy that’s right for you.
+Speak to your local BrokerLink branch today to find the policy that’s right for you.